Mediating about your pets

 Dog ownership disputes are increasing and people facing these issues need somewhere to turn to that is not the Court system.
 Pet mediator, Stuart and his colleagues, have a wealth of experience in understanding the disputes that arise.
 They are here to facilitate communication and offer support to both you and your pets.

-If you would like to arrange for mediation to discuss arrangements for your pet, or simply would like an informal chat about mediation and the process, then contact Stuart by completing the form below or calling Stuart directly on 07748966211.
-If don’t get through please called DMS and you can leave a message for him.
-Our number is 0113 468 9593.
+If you would like to arrange for mediation to discuss arrangements for your pet, or simply would like an informal chat about mediation and the process, then contact us on 0330 043 6799.

 Mediator, Stuart, and his colleague, Jan, are very much a pet lovers.
 Below is Stuart’s cat, Barnaby, who has been caught out watching “Midsomer Murders” whilst on admin duty!
 Also Jan is a big dog lover, so here is a photo of her with Gunter and her granddaughter!